 The historical rock cut architecture of India is of unprecedented richness and variety.
 Several of Indian rock cut structures belong to the most amazing achievements of ancient cultures worldwide.

-10 most amazing ancient rock cut structures in India
+Below are listed 10 most amazing historical rock cut structures in India.

 The geology of Deccan Plateau and some more regions of India provides enough cliff faces and domes perfectly suitable to create rock-cut architecture.

 Since the beginning of historical times (approximately the 3rd century BC) India has experienced several periods of flourishing and diversity of culture and one of the best preserved forms of this rich culture is - rock cut architecture, which is found in most parts of India.

 Such rock cut structures, especially cave temples were considered to be the best possibility to go away from the reality of the material world and medidate close to the heart of the mountain.

 There are known more than 1,500 rock cut structures in India, which were created 2,300 - 800 years ago.
 Many contain artworks of global importance, and most of these cave temples are adorned with unbelievable, intricate stone carvings and sometimes - paintings.
 These structures themselves represent amazing achievements of structural engineering, precision and unbelievable skills of craftmanship.

 About this list